Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+### Summary

+For the final milestone, the whole IoT Air Quality monitor is complete and functioning.
+A new 3D printed case has been created to store the project.
+This case has an acrylic see-through plate on the top so it is possible to see the project from outside.
+The case has a leaf design for the lid, relating to the projects environmental aspect.
+The base is a solid white to keep the temperature as acurate as possible.

+The case has two PG-7 cable glands which allow wires to pass through the case to connect to power and a computer.
+One is used to connect to power for this project.
+The case also has six 2 millimeter holes to allow air to pass through for accurate sensor readings.
 -->

 # Second Milestone